ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 You can think of `self` as a special variable that holds whatever object is at the forefront of Ruby's mind when it is evaluating a program.
 Whatever line of code it is reading, whatever object is it working on at the moment, that is what `self` contains.

-For our purposes, here's what matters right now: when we're defining instance methods, when writing code _within_ the instance method definition, `self` represents the instance that the method will be called upon in the future.
+For our purposes, here's what matters right now: when we're defining instance methods, when writing code _within_ the instance method definition, `self` represents the instance of the class that the method will be called upon in the future.
+Formally, this object is known as the **receiver** of the the **message** that is the method invocation.

-That's great, because since we almost always need to use other, pre-existing instance methods while defining new instance methods, we need a way to refer to the object in question so that we can call those other methods on it.
+That's great, because since we almost always need to use other, pre-existing instance methods while defining new instance methods, we need a way to _refer_ to the receiver so that we can call those other methods on it. `self` is that way.

 So, `self` is what will allow us to use the pre-existing `.first_name` and `.last_name` attribute accessor methods to build up our handy `.full_name` method: